Welcome! Below you will see all of our current opportunities.

 - Grant award funds must go through the District financial system (MUNIS).
 Any funding requests must be aligned with District policy and procedures.

-- Items purchased with PCEF funds will remain at the school for which the funding was awarded if the teacher leaves that school.
-Items are the property of the school, not the teacher.
+- Items purchased with PCEF funds will remain at the school for which the funding was awarded if the educator leaves that school, items are the property of the school, not the educator.

 Possible Additional Funding